inet-framework/inet-tutorials/configurator/doc/step3.rst

 -  The last entry sets the network prefix of interfaces of all routers to be 10.1.x.x.
-The routers' interfaces facing the subnets were assigned addresses by the previous rules, so this rule only effects the interfaces facing the other routers.
+The routers' interfaces facing the subnets were assigned addresses by the previous rules, so this rule only affects the interfaces facing the other routers.

 These seven rules assign addresses to all interfaces in the network,